TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 The CommonConcepts package is a **standard library** of common business features, implemented as a domain-specific programming language (DSL).
-It is a recommended package to include in all Rhetos applications.
+It is a recommended package to include in all Rhetos apps.

 The DSL defined by CommonConcepts is extended by other Rhetos DSL packages, by adding new business features (new DSL concepts) or new technology implementations for existing concepts.